2nd South Carolina Infantry Regiment: Second Invasion of the North

 Now as part of the 1st Corps, Army of Northern Virginia, the 2nd with the rest of the army started for Pennsylvania.
 There they fought at Gettysburg, specifically Kershaw's Brigade fought in the Peach Orchard and the Wheatfield, two of the most savage fighting spots of the battle.
-At the Peach Orchard the 2nd advanced with two other units of Kershaw's Brigade, the 3rd SC Battalion and the 8th SC Infantry, through the orchard and eventually came under strong artillery fire.
+At the Peach Orchard, the 2nd advanced with two other units of Kershaw's Brigade, the 3rd SC Battalion and the 8th SC Infantry, through the orchard and eventually came under strong artillery fire.
 Thousands of pieces of shrapnel and canister hit their lines, and the 2nd lost about 50% of their numbers when an unknown officer ordered the regiment to turn, a perfect opportunity for the federal artillerist.
-Eventually pushing the federals away, they marched forward into the Wheatfield, where the fought in a bloody melee/rifle engagement.
+Eventually pushing the federals away, they marched forward into the Wheatfield, where they fought in a bloody melee/rifle engagement.
 By the end of the day the regiment had lost more than half their men, and soon they would make the retreat to Virginia with the rest of the army.